What is the Slow Streets program?

 Are streets being closed?

-No. PBOT temporarily converted 100 miles of already low-traffic streets into “local access only” to restrict cut-through traffic.
+No. PBOT temporarily traffic calmed 100 miles of already low-traffic streets into “local access only” to limit cut-through traffic.
 As we transition from pandemic response to recovery, PBOT is continuing to keep traffic low and speeds slow on these streets.
 Here is a map of where existing and future Slow Street installations are located.

 What's happening now to Slow Streets?